derRaab/circular-reference-js/README.md

-# circular-reference-js
+# circular-reference

 Enables JSON.stringify() and JSON.parse() for JavaScript objects with circular references.

-Avoids `Converting circular structure to JSON" error`!
+**Note:** In Node.js, circular references are displayed using `<ref *X>` notation, whereas browsers will still throw a "Converting circular structure to JSON" error if you try to directly `JSON.stringify()` an unresolved circular object.

-There are just these two methods that will inject or resolve a special string representation of such circular references (e.g. `<CircularReference path=''>` refers to the root object) :
+This library provides two methods that handle circular references by injecting or resolving a special string representation (e.g., `<CircularReference path=''>` refers to the root object):

-- `stringifyCircularReferences(data)` will replace all circular references with a string representation of the root path to the referenced object within the nested structure.
+- `stringifyCircularReferences(data:any, clone=false)` replaces all circular references with a string representation of their paths within the structure.
+If `clone` is `true`, the function operates on a deep copy of data, leaving the original unchanged.

-- `parseCircularReferences(data)` will search for such string representations within a nested structure and resolve the paths in place.
+- `parseCircularReferences(data:any, clone=false)` restores circular references based on the encoded paths.
+If `clone` is `true`, it modifies a deep copy instead of data directly.

 ## Install

-`npm install circular-reference`
+`npm install circular-reference` or use your preferred package manager.

 ## How to use